cronkitedata/dj/docs/_weeks/week052.md

 ## Due this week

-* Sunday, Feb.
-17: Exercise at the bottom of the [R Study Guide Chapter 3: Data Frames and the Tidyverse]({{site.rdocs}}/022-data-frames).
+* If you didn't do it during the reading, do the exercise at the bottom of the  [R Study Guide Chapter 3: Data Frames and the Tidyverse]({{site.rdocs}}/022-data-frames).
 This is the NEA data that you've seen before.
-Just turn in your knitted R Markdown document (the html file)
+You don't need to turn anything in.

 ## Preparation